nhanb/mcross/README.md

 ## Easy for end users to install

-If the word `rustup` exists in the installation guide for your G U I application then I'm sorry it's not software made for people to _use_.
+If the words `cargo build` exists in the installation guide for your G U I application then I'm sorry it's not software made for people to _use_.

 ## What-you-see-is-what-you-write